Getting Started

 }

-Two keys have been added to the configuration array: read and write, 192.168.1.1 will be used as the host for the "read" connection, while 192.168.1.2 will be used for the "write" connection.
-The database prefix, character set, and all other options in the main mysql array will be shared across both connections.
-When multiple values exist in the host configuration array, a database host will be randomly chosen for each request.
+We have updated the configuration array with two new keys - read and write.
+The read connection will use 192.168.1.1 as the host, while the write connection will use 192.168.1.2.
+Both connections will share the same database prefix, character set, and other options specified in the main mysql array.
+In case of multiple values in the host configuration array, a database host will be selected randomly for each request.

 Connection Pool